 6.Antigen rapid test was still positive as it was the PCR-RNA-test (CT=33)

-7.Immunoglobulin M antibodies were not detecbefore table 10 day after infection and
+7.Immunoglobulin M antibodies were not detectable before 10 day after infection and

 8 days after apparence of first symptoms.